 Named Range Misspelled

-Apart from using cell or range reference in function, you can also put a text as an argument.
-If you enter this text without double quotes, you will get the #NAME error.
+In addition to using cell or range reference in a function, you can also use a text string as an argument.
+But if you enter text without double quotes, you get the #NAME error.

-In this case, you entered Monitor as a lookup value, but without double-quotes.
-To use text as a function argument, you have to enter it with double quotes.
+In this case, you entered Monitor as a lookup value, but without double quotes.
+Text used as a function argument must be within double quotes.

-All hints for solving the #NAME error in Excel stand also for Google Sheets.
+All tips above for solving the #NAME error in Excel also apply to Google Sheets.